-Laboratories reinforce both theoretical and practical learning, and thus the laboratory assessment is worth 28 marks of your total course mark including a new Lab exam.
-You must achieve at least 14 out of 28 of the total lab marks to PASS the course (double-pass criteria).
+Laboratories reinforce both theoretical and practical learning, and thus the laboratory assessment is worth 30 marks of your total course mark, including a Lab exam.
+You must achieve at least 15 out of 30 of the total lab marks to PASS the course (double-pass criteria).
 You are required to keep records of your observations either in digital or paper-based form and present these observations during assessment.

-There are 6 assessable lab experiments (total 21% marks of your lab assessment) which are scheduled for 3 hours per week (there is a familiarization Remote Lab practice for online students which is not assessed).
-To increase the effectiveness and efficiency of learning through a self-directed learning approach, a new format of lab assessment has been developed as below since 2020:
+There are 6 assessable lab experiments (24% marks of your total lab assessment, that is 4 marks per lab) which are scheduled for 3 hours per week (there is a familiarization Remote Lab practice which is not assessed).
+To increase the effectiveness and efficiency of learning through a self-directed learning approach, a new format of lab assessment has been developed as below since 2020 including Pre-lab Exercises and Pre-lab Quizzes, Lab Exercises, Post-lab quizzes, and Lab exam.